BMT Injuries: Prevention & Management

 Although training during BMT is progressive, recruits should learn to exercise their physical limits and load progressively and gradually during training.
 They should stop and pull themselves out of training if need be.
 These tips are to ensure that recruits minimise the risk of injury and prevent aggravating an existing injury.

-During training, recruits should take warm-ups seriously, and ensure they have adequate warm-up that includes static and dynamic stretching before they participate in training.
-Gradual progressive training is also important to adapt to increased loads and intensity, doing exercises like push ups and squats with proper form and muscle engagement will also train the correct muscle groups on top of prevention of BMT injuries.
-For instance, shoulders should be above the wrists for push ups, and knees shouldn’t be bent beyond the toes when doing squats.
+During training, recruits should take warm-ups seriously, and ensure they have an adequate warm-up that includes static and dynamic stretching before they participate in training.
+Gradual progressive training is also important to adapt to increased loads and intensity, doing exercises like push-ups and squats with proper form and muscle engagement will also train the correct muscle groups on top of prevention of BMT injuries.
+For instance, shoulders should be above the wrists for push-ups, and knees shouldn’t be bent beyond the toes when doing squats.

 Some of the tips that we have shared in the previous article to minimise injury to servicemen should not be ignored.
 These includes gradually increasing the load from their equipment like their rifle and field pack (see Route March), developing ankle stability by wearing in-soles (see IPPT) and boots tight enough to prevent the foot from rolling excessively (see Field Camp), and being aware of their environment such as uneven terrain and travelling downhill and uphill (see Field Camp).